Kevinwclark/remesh_code_challenge-/README.md

 ## Getting Started

-* Go to the GitHub [Remesh Repo](https://github.com/Kevinwclark/remesh_code_challenge-) and clone the repo.
+Go to the GitHub [Remesh Repo](https://github.com/Kevinwclark/remesh_code_challenge-) and clone the repo.
 Open a terminal or command line and cd to the directory you would like to place this project.
 Enter the below command.
+Keep in mind, between the <> in the command below is the link copied from GitHub.

 ```
 git clone <name of repository>